Opened 9 years ago

 I guess we should not even consider trying to tear this even if the user explicitly set a tearing limit this high (or at least add a warning for such a high tearing limit).

-comment:7 Changed 9 years ago by casella
+comment:7 by Francesco Casella, 9 years ago

 Well, there might be some special cases where tearing coud be very efficient at runtime.
 For instance, if I'm not mistaken, a tri-diagonal system of N equations can be reduced to N-2 assignments and a 2x2 system, no matter how large N is.
 If this system has to be solved a lot of times, it might be worth spending some more time on tearing during code generation, to produce code that can solve the system efficiently at runtime.